NBA Legend Scottie Pippen Compares LeBron James To Michael Jordan And Kobe Bryant

 “It’s that clutch gene.
 I’m not taking it away that he don’t know how to win, and he’s not willing to have the ball in his hands.
 But the players that have that clutch gene, they’re gonna go get that ball.”

 Scottie Pippen’s recent statements drew mixed reactions from NBA fans and analysts.
-Some people think that Pippen was just jealous of James since he won multiple NBA championship titles on his own, unlike him who only served as a sidekick to Michael Jordan.
+Some people think that Pippen was just jealous of James since he won multiple NBA championship titles on his own, unlike Pippen, who only served as a sidekick to Michael Jordan.
+But James did not win an NBA title until he joined one of the first super teams in Miami with Dwyane Wade and Chris Bosh, and later had Kyrie Irving and Kevin Love on a Cavaliers team that upset the Golden State Warriors in 2015.

 It was not the first time Pippen has been critical of James, but there were also moments when he praised the Lakers superstar.
 The debate regarding who is the greatest basketball player of all time is something that isn’t expected to end and more and more players will likely be added to the conversation as the years go by.